berkley4/ungoogled-chromium-debian/Toolchain.md

 - The ability to customise what gets installed (ie less bloat)
 - One can match the exact version (even the git commit) of the bundled version
-- Build an LTO, PGO and Bolt-optimised toolchain
+- Build an PGO/Bolt/LTO optimised toolchain

+Note: it's recommended when using BOLT-PGO.config with LTO to have at least 32GB of ram.
+Those with 16GB or less should use PGO.cmake and configure the build with DPGO_INSTRUMENT_LTO=Off.

 With building chromium taking some hours on an older PC, the best argument is probably speed.
 As far as I know, the packages from the debian and llvm repos